dosullivan557/Front-End-Assignment/readme.md

 ## API
 I am using 2 api's on my website; Flickr and Wikipedia.
 In the about tab, there is a section which is dedicated to inspirations.
 Using this information, I pull in images by this artist (Vincent Van Gogh), and it displays these images on the page.
 I then pull in a Wikipedia link to a page about him, and then displays it as an anchor tag on the website.

+## Image compression
+I used a website that applies compression algorithms to different image files and removes all unnecessary data from the image file.
+I used [Imagerecycle](https://www.imagerecycle.com), which uses an algorithm which changes the compression method depending on what file extension is being used.

 ## Accessibility
 [Accessibility - W3C - World Wide Web Consortium](https://www.w3.org/standards/webdesign/accessibility).
 I used this site to help me understand and implement more accessibility into my website.